-The methods of conducting evaluations of internal control over financial reporting will, and should, vary from entity to entity.
-In conducting such an evaluation and developing its assessment of the effectiveness of internal control over financial reporting, an entity must maintain evidential matter, including documentation, to provide reasonable support for management's assessment of the effectiveness of the entity's internal control over financial reporting.
+The methods of conducting evaluations of ICFR will, and should, vary from entity to entity.
+In conducting such an evaluation and developing its assessment of the effectiveness of ICFR, an entity must maintain evidential matters, including documentation, to provide reasonable support for management's assessment of the effectiveness of the entity's ICFR.
 Developing and maintaining such evidential matter is an inherent element of effective internal controls.
-The assessment of an entity's internal control over financial reporting must be based on procedures sufficient both to evaluate the design, implementation and to test the operating effectiveness.
+The assessment of an entity's ICFR must be based on procedures sufficient both to evaluate the design implementation and to test the operating effectiveness.
 Controls subject to such assessment include, but are not limited to: controls over initiating, recording, processing and reconciling account balances, classes of transactions and disclosure and related assertions included in the financial statements; controls related to the initiation and processing of non-routine and non-systematic transactions; controls related to the selection and application of appropriate accounting policies; and controls related to the prevention, identification, and detection of fraud.
 The nature of an entity's testing activities will largely depend on the circumstances of the entity and the significance of the control.
 However, inquiry alone generally will not provide an adequate basis for management's assessment.